mad4869/data-warehouse/README.md

 - Profitability analysis: Determining the profitability of different products, customer segments, or sales channels to optimize business strategies,
 - Sales forecasting: Predicting future sales trends and demand to optimize inventory levels and resource allocation.

+The constructed Data Warehouse should be able to address these analytical questions.

 ## Project Explanation

 ### Requirements Gathering & Proposed Solution

+The company already has a database containing data about sales transactions.

+#### The challenge

+1. The company does not have specialized storage for data required for analytical purposes.

+#### The solutions

+1. __Data warehouse:__ constructing a data warehouse to store data specifically for analytical purposes, separate from daily transactional data.
+2. __ETL pipeline:__ establishing a data pipeline to extract data from sources, transform the data to make them suitable for analysis, and ultimately load the data into the warehouse.

 ### Design of Data Warehouse Model